nddpj00/balanced-diet-menu-finder/README.md

 - I opted to **manually** test my site.
 The reasons are -

-    1.
-    2.
-    3.
-    4.
+    1. As the sole developer I can quickly carry out tests as I go and can obtain immediate results from the test.
+    2. As the main purpose of the site is to learn about Back End Development, show understanding and gain a qualification; and won't need to be maintained in the long term, I felt the time it would take to build an automated testing process was unnecessary on this occasion.
+In a real-world situation, the use of a test framework, such as Jest would be invaluable to ensure the continiuous integrity of the site.
+    3. UX testing.
+Important to the overall usability of the site and can only be carried out via manual testing.
+Automated testing lacks human observation and cognitive abilities.

 - Reasons why I would use Automated Testing in the future for other projects.

-    1. Larger scale site or application that may have multiple pages and an increased amount of functionality and code.
+    1. Larger scale site or application that may have an increased amount of functionality and code.
 Manual testing would take too long.
     2. Working in a team.
 Possibly no one person with in-depth knowledge of how the whole site should work and perform.
 Automated tests would allow anyone to run them.
     3. Continual code added to the site.
 Automated tests can be run after every addition, ensuring no disruption to the existing code.
     4. Higher accuracy.
 Important if the site is in the public domain and linked to an organisation.
 To avoid deprecation of the 'brand' due to a poor website.